01-edu/public/subjects/ai/nlp-scraper/README.md

 News data source:

-- Find a news website that is easy to scrap.
+- Find a news website that is easy to scrape.
 I could have chosen the website, but the news' websites change their scraping policy frequently.
 - Store the following information either in one file per day or in a SQL
   database: